 - Offload Reads from Primary Node

 If you set the Offload Reads from Primary Node parameter to On for the primary node, normal read requests are not routed to the primary node.
 In transactions, read requests that require consistency are routed to the primary node to fit your needs.
 In addition, if all the read-only nodes fail, the read requests are routed to the primary node.
 If your workloads do not require high consistency, you can set Consistency Level to Eventual Consistency to reduce the read requests that are routed to the primary node.
-You can also set the Transaction Splitting parameter to On to reduce the read requests that are routed to the primary node before a transaction is started.
+You can also set the Transaction Splitting parameter to On.
+This reduces the read requests that are routed to the primary node before a transaction is started.
 Broadcast requests such as SET or PREPARE are routed to the primary node.Note

-- By default, the Offload Reads from Primary Node is set to On in read/write splitting mode.
+- By default, the Offload Reads from Primary Node parameter is set to On in read/write splitting mode.
 For more information about how to configure the Offload Reads from Primary Node parameter, see Modify a cluster endpoint.